 It requires practice and patience to master, but with the right techniques and tips, you can become a proficient shifter in no time.
 Whether you’re just starting out or looking to refine your skills, understanding the basics of gear selection, clutch control, throttle control and emergency shifting will help you shift like a pro.
 With some practice and dedication, you’ll be able to confidently shift your motorcycle without hesitation or worry.

 Are you ready to take your riding experience to the next level?
-MotardMental is here for you!
-Our resources will help you build a better relationship with yourself and others, as well as develop essential adventure motorcycle skills like riding, camping, survival or mechanic.
+YourMotoBro is here for you!
+Our resources will help you build a better relationship with yourself and others, as well as develop essential adventure motorcycle skills like riding, camping, survival, or mechanics.
 Join us in our mission of helping riders become more self-aware, confident, and connected.
-Take control of how you ride today by learning how to shift a motorcycle from our team at MotardMental – it’s time for an adventure!
+Take control of how you ride today by learning from our team how to shift a motorcycle at YourMotoBro – it’s time for an adventure!